Joseph P. Bradley: 1877 Electoral Commission

 Bradley was the 15th and final member of the Electoral Commission that decided the disputed 1876 presidential election between Republican Rutherford B. Hayes and Democrat Samuel J. Tilden.

 The U.S. House and Senate named five members each to serve on the commission, and the Supreme Court named five associate justices to serve.
 The key vote would fall to one of the named justices, David Davis, an independent.
 However, when Davis was elected to the Senate, he excused himself from the Commission and resigned from the Supreme Court to take his seat in the Senate.
 Bradley, a long time Republican, replaced him on the commission, shifting its political balance.

 Bradley wrote a number of opinions while on the electoral commission, and like the other members sided with his own party.
 The final 8-7 vote, which split along partisan lines, effectively made Hayes president, and Bradley was characterized in the press as the "casting vote", or tiebreaker.
 Democrats, who had hoped that Bradley might side with their candidate, focused their anger on him rather than on his fellow Republicans on the panel.
 Press reports that criticized the decision singled out Bradley for vilification, and he received a number of death threats.

 There have been detailed but unproven claims over the years that Bradley originally planned to come down on the side of Tilden, but was lobbied into changing his mind on the night before the final decision.
 These claims have been discussed at length in various studies of the electoral dispute.
 Bradley always denied that he had been improperly influenced by anyone.

 Death

 Bradley died in Washington, D.C., on January 22, 1892, and was interred at Mount Pleasant Cemetery in Newark, New Jersey.

 Bradley's personal, legal, and court papers are archived at the New Jersey Historical Society in Newark and open for research.

-Damnatio Memoriae
+Historical reappraisal

 In 2021, Rutgers University, Bradley's alma mater, deleted his name from a building the university acquired in 1971; a University committee "recommended Bradley's name be removed after a study of his judicial record.
 The study showed Bradley chose to use his position as a Supreme Court Justice to undo reconstruction, regressing on civil rights and opening a new era of oppression".